UNCLASSIFIED (U)

 (6) (U) Canceled.
 Presented by impostor.
 DHS (Office) (Date).

 b.
 (U) Except when a visa is canceled after the individual’s status has been adjusted to that of a permanent resident, DHS will inform the consular section that issued the visa of the cancellation action.
-Form I-275, Withdrawal of Application/Consular Notification, will be used to inform consular officers at the issuing office of the cancellation action.
-Form I-275 and any other attached forms should not be released to individuals or their representatives.
+The I-275, Withdrawal of Application/Consular Notification form, will be used to inform consular officers at the issuing office of the cancellation action.
+The I-275 form and any other attached forms should not be released to individuals or their representatives.

 9 FAM 403.11-7(B) (U) Voidance of Counterfeit Visas